tute/talk-welcoming-people/README.md

 * Issue is not a bug
 * Issue is too specific to your app
 * Issue is stale and abandoned
-* Issue could be a patch.
-"Go for it!"
 * Unclear request
-* Recurring question

 All of these are detailed on the [Maintaining Open Source Projects (Beta) book](http://maintaining-open-source.com/).